Newport Guildhall, Isle of Wight: History

+In 1843 a bracket clock and bellcote were added on the High Street side (it was a chiming clock, made by John Moore & Sons of Clerkenwell).
+This was superseded in 1887-8 when a clock tower with a cupola was erected at the southwest corner of the building to celebrate Golden Jubilee of Queen Victoria; the architect was Robert Braxton Perres.
+The clock reused the 1843 mechanism, but the quarter-chime was removed as there was only room for one bell.

+A weekly market was still being held in 1888, but not long afterwards the open ground floor began to be enclosed.
+At the turn of the century part of the former market hall was serving as the town's fire station; by 1930 it was also serving as an ambulance station.

-The building continued to serve as the headquarters of Newport Borough Council until 1967, when it was converted to the island's main law courts.
+The building continued to serve as the headquarters of Newport Borough Council until 1967, when it was converted to serve as the island's main law courts (providing accommodation for the Crown Court, County Court and Magistrates' Court): a new courtroom was created on the ground floor, and an extension to the east provided space for additional court-related facilities.
+Lord Denning, the Master of the Rolls, opened the refurbished building on 21 September 1968.

 Newport Council and its successor Medina Borough Council, were subsequently based at the former town clerk's office at 17 Quay Street in Newport, but, by the mid-1980s, civic leaders increasingly operated from the more substantial facilities at Northwood House in Cowes.
 After the construction of Newport Law Courts in Quay Street in 1994, the building was no longer required as a judiciary facility; instead, it was a converted for use a tourist information office and the Museum of Island History was established in the building in 1996.
 The museum's collection was formed from archaeological material previously held by the Carisbrooke Castle Museum, but, since then, it has inherited or purchased other collections covering all aspects of the island's history from its geological origins to the present day.

 Works of art in the guildhall include a portrait of the Italian political leader, Giuseppe Garibaldi, who visited Brook House, the home of the politician, Charles Seely, in 1864.